 Probability Distribution Definition

 Probability distribution maps out the likelihood of multiple outcomes in a table or an equation.
 In other words, it is a table or an equation that links each outcome of a statistical experiment with its probability of occurrence.
-To understand probability distribution, it is important to understand the concept of variables.
+To understand this concept, it is important to understand the concept of variables.

 - A variable is a symbol (A, B, x, y, etc.) that can take on any of a specified set of values